Best Sleeves for 12-inch MacBook

 The Inateck is designed with environmentally friendly materials and comes with two compartments – one for your MacBook, and a second for any accessories, books, magazines, etc. The flannel lining of the laptop case is also mold-proof and protects your laptop from falls.

-The Inateck only comes in gray, but it will fit your 12-inch MacBook like a dream.
+The Inateck only comes in gray, but it will fit your 12-inch MacBook like a dream for around $14.

-Snugg MacBook 12 inch case
+Snugg MacBook 12-inch case

 With its PU leather outer panels and nubuck interior, the Snugg MacBook 12 sleeve is strong and durable while remaining lightweight and easy to carry around.
 It offers good protection from scratches and scrapes and is also splash-proof.

-No more worrying about that expensive MacBook getting wet in the rain.
+No more worrying about that expensive MacBook getting wet in the rain with this awesome $25 case!

 The Snugg's magnetic element keeps your MacBook secure inside the case and is easy to open and close.
 There's even a slot under the flap to hold business cards and it comes in several beautiful colors to suit any taste.

-Omoton Wallet Sleeve case for 12 inch MacBooks
+Omoton Wallet Sleeve case for 12-inch MacBooks

-The Omoton Wallet sleeve for 12 inch MacBooks offers excellent protection from scratches, dings, and water while remaining extremely thin and light.
+The Omoton Wallet sleeve for 12-inch MacBooks offers excellent protection from scratches, dings, and water while remaining extremely thin and light.
 And at under $15, this sleeve provides good value at an inexpensive price-point.

 Its synthetic leather outer and soft polycarbonate fiber inner form a tight sheath that protects your MacBook from scratches and keeps the rain out.
 It has a strong fastener that automatically locks in place, preventing your MacBook from accidentally slipping out.

 There's even a 9-degree stand so that you can prop your MacBook up slightly for a more comfortable typing and reading experience.
+You can pick up the Omoton Wallet Sleeve case for 12-inch MacBooks for around $13.

-Twelve South BookBook for 12 inch MacBooks
+Twelve South BookBook for 12-inch MacBooks

 Twelve South's BookBook is a totally fresh way to protect and conceal your 12-inch MacBook.
 It makes it look like a real vintage hardcover book — you can even store it in a bookshelf and no one would even know that it's really a laptop.